PowFPS1/WiiMedic/README.md

 developed by **PowFPS1**

-**Abdelali221** helped a lot with the WiFi card info and AP scanning, I genuinely could not have figured that part out without him.
+**Abdelali221** helped a lot with the WiFi card info and AP scanning.

-built with [devkitPro](https://devkitpro.org/) and [libogc](https://github.com/devkitPro/libogc). thanks to r/WiiHacks and GBAtemp for feedback and testing, I appreciate everyone who took the time to try it out and tell me what was broken.
+built with [devkitPro](https://devkitpro.org/) and [libogc](https://github.com/devkitPro/libogc). thanks to r/WiiHacks and GBAtemp for the feedback and testing.

 ---